Buprenorphine: United States

 In the United States, buprenorphine and buprenorphine with naloxone were approved for opioid use disorder by the Food and Drug Administration in October 2002.
 The DEA rescheduled buprenorphine from a schedule V drug to a schedule III drug just before approval.
 The ACSCN for buprenorphine is 9064, and being a schedule III substance, it does not have an annual manufacturing quota imposed by the DEA.
-The salt in use is the hydrochloride, which has a free-base conversion ratio of 0.928.
+The salt in use is hydrochloride, which has a free-base conversion ratio of 0.928.

 In the years before buprenorphine/naloxone was approved, Reckitt Benckiser had lobbied Congress to help craft the Drug Addiction Treatment Act of 2000, which gave authority to the Secretary of Health and Human Services to grant a waiver to physicians with certain training to prescribe and administer schedule III, IV, or V narcotic drugs for the treatment of addiction or detoxification.
 Before this law was passed, such treatment was permitted only in clinics designed specifically for drug addiction.

 The waiver, which can be granted after the completion of an eight-hour course, was required for outpatient treatment of opioid addiction with buprenorphine from 2000 to 2021.
 Initially, the number of people each approved physician could treat was limited to 10.
 This was eventually modified to allow approved physicians to treat up to 100 people with buprenorphine for opioid addiction in an outpatient setting.
 This limit was increased by the Obama administration, raising the number of patients to which doctors can prescribe to 275.
 On 14 January 2021, the US Department of Health and Human Services announced that the waiver would no longer be required to prescribe buprenorphine to treat up to 30 people concurrently.

 New Jersey authorized paramedics to give buprenorphine to people at the scene after they have recovered from an overdose.